 He is also passionate about his sports teams.
 Growing up with the dream of playing shortstop in the pinstripes at the big ballpark in the Bronx, Leighton is undoubtedly a die-hard Yankees fan.
 His fandom also runs deep and green with the New York Jets and Boston Celtics as well as being a supporter of the New York Rangers.
-He currently resides in Hoboken, NJ with his wife Julie, his son Crosby and the official Just Collect mascot, a golden-doodle named Argon.
+He currently resides in Essex County, NJ with his wife Julie, his son Crosby and the official Just Collect mascot, a golden-doodle named Argon.

 Feel free to contact Leighton directly at firstname.lastname@example.org.